Falmer Stadium: Planning permission

 Planning permission was given by the unitary authority of Brighton and Hove City Council in June 2002, with the intention of the stadium being ready for the 2005–06 season.
 The plans for the stadium were opposed by neighbouring Lewes District Council and local residents.
 While the stadium lies completely within Brighton and Hove, part of the north-east of the site is in Lewes.
-Bennet's Field, as it is known, is now used for parking.
+Bennett's Field, as it is known, was initially used for parking, but has been abandoned since 2021.

 Further complications were due to both vacant fields, and the campus of the adjacent University of Sussex, being included in the South Downs Area of Outstanding Natural Beauty, although outside the National Park.
 This led to the designation of the stadium plans being the subject of a separate planning inquiry by the Office of the Deputy Prime Minister.

 John Prescott, then Deputy Prime Minister, approved the plans on 28 October 2005.
 However, Lewes District Council immediately mounted a new legal challenge to the stadium plan.
 In April 2006, Prescott admitted that he had given his approval based on the misconception that only a small part of the stadium site lay on the Lewes side, and withdrew it.

 Hazel Blears, the Secretary of State responsible for planning, re-affirmed the approval on 25 July 2007.
 Her decision went against the advice of planning inspectors.
 Lewes District Council, Falmer Parish Council and the South Downs Joint Committee (the three main opponents) announced shortly afterwards that they would not mount a High Court challenge.
 On 4 September 2007, the deadline for appealing the new grant of permission expired and the club received full permission to proceed.

 Construction

 On 27 November 2008, the Buckingham Group signed the construction contract for the new stadium and began preparation work on the site on 17 December.
 The stadium is set three storeys down into the ground.
 138,000 cubic metres of chalk was excavated during its construction, which was put on the field on the south side of Village Way.
 This has been estimated to prevent 22,000 lorry trips taking the chalk to off-site landfill.

 Construction at the site started on 17 December 2008 and finished in May 2011.
 The stadium was designed with scope for expansion, and plans were put in place to increase the capacity.

 The stadium was designed by London-based architects, KSS.
-The stadium capacity has been expanded, with an extra seating tier being installed above the East Stand (Family stand), which increases the capacity to about 30,000 seats.
+The stadium capacity has been expanded, with an extra seating tier being installed above the East Stand (Family stand), which increases the capacity to over 30,000 seats.
 The deal with American Express Europe, Brighton and Hove's biggest private-sector employer, confirming the stadium's naming rights was announced on 22 June 2010.